 Congratulations!
-You made it through the first month of 2019.
+You almost made it through 2019.
 By now, you should have put a major dent in your goal list, generated an additional $5K in monthly revenue, and on-boarded a slew of new clients to your roster.

 Wishful thinking, right?